armscream/Ymir-Engine/README.md

 Alpha intent: Feature-complete for 1.0 release, but not yet polished.

-Beta intent: Polished to the point of external developer satisfaction, at least one game shipped IOT exist beta.
+Beta intent: Polished to the point of external developer satisfaction, at least one game shipped IOT exit beta.